Astrum ST250 – A charming mix of old and new

 Astrum ST250 comes with inviting looks.
 One look at it and you can’t stop yourself from holding it to check what this little thing does.
 With a full black design, it has a display screen that displays time in a digital orange font.
 Next to the time, you’d also see a temperature status of the place you’re in, thanks to an inbuilt geo-thermometer.
 It weighs light at 170 grams.

 The unit is Bluetooth friendly and you can connect it with your mobile device to play anything.
 With a 10W output, there is no compromise in the quality of sound whatsoever.
-Tomorrow, when you want your own home theatre for a chilled-out movie session at home, don’t go searching for a sound system – Astrum ST250 has got your back.
 With an SD card space starting from 128 MB and expandable up to 32GB, you can play music directly from the speaker as well.
+Have a game session with friends?
+A home theatre movie all-nighter?
+No problem!
+Astrum ST250 has got your back.

 The most adorable part of this speaker is the touch control.
 I loved the fact that I can just tap on the device and the speaker would respond to it instantly.
 Have it by your bedside and tap it at night to turn of the night lights – it’s as simple as that.
 You can even tap to increase/decrease the brightness.